1. Understanding Proven Nutrition Science

 3. Adjusting for Individual Success

-Insulin-Smart Eating Is About Planning, Not Tracking
+Insulin-Smart Eating Is About Planning & Tracking What's Supportive for You

 Easy-To-Use Resources: Insulin-Smart Eating is supported through our partnership with Diet Doctor—the world’s number one low-carb knowledge base and support community.
 Although we produce nearly all of our own content, we also use Diet Doctor’s valuable visual guides, articles and videos to educate our clients.
-We also encourage our clients to utilize their Diet Doctor Plus membership to access the most robust low-carb community in the world—the Diet Doctor Plus Facebook Group, where there are always great ideas for eating right.

 Our Smart Ideas of the Week & Insulin-Smart Eating